 From our Man on the Street- TommyG

-During my research into brandy and cognac, I found that served neat into a tulip shaped glass is considered the norm.
+During my research into cognac, I found that served neat into a tulip shaped glass is considered the norm.
 People often then cradle the glass to slightly warm the drink with their body heat.
 This activates the flavors and aroma of the brandy and gives the drinker a fuller hit of its aromatic goodness.
 Yeah, no way in hell I’m doing that.
-I did further reading and found that often this makes the brandy unpalatable to some, and that many people prefer to drink it cooler (like around 60 degrees.)
+I did further reading and found that often this makes the cognac unpalatable to some, and that many people prefer to drink it cooler (like around 60 degrees.)
 That was more my style.
-I even read that Asians often serve their brandy on the rocks, but I decided to refrain from doing that.
-So as a compromise move I put my bottle of Courvoisier in my fridge to chill it down cold.
-I figured by the time I took the chilled bottle out, drove the hookah lounge, and spent a few hours smoking and sipping the temperature of the cognac would run the gamut from cold to cool to room temperature and I could experience the full range of flavors.
+I even read that Asians often serve their cognac on the rocks, but I decided to refrain from doing that.
+So as a compromise move I put my bottle in my fridge to chill it down cold.
+I figured by the time I took the chilled bottle out, drove to the hookah lounge, and spent a few hours smoking and sipping, the temperature of the cognac would run the gamut from cold to cool to room temperature and I could experience the full range of flavors.